laszlocph/gimlet-documentation/src/pages/blog/how-flux-broke-the-cicd-feedback-loop-and-how-we-pieced-it-back-together.md

 Besides the Flux yaml pieces, we also added a centralized layer on top of FluxCD, *the gitops brain*, to better support the CI/CD usecase.

-To be more precise, we already had one: Gimlet factored the gitops related logic to Gimletd, Gimlet's release menager component.
+To be more precise, we already had one: Gimlet factored the gitops related logic to Gimletd, Gimlet's release manager component.
 So when we needed a service for Flux to notify about gitops applies, we knew what to use.

 With Gimletd the flow looks like this: